Limit distributions for large P\'{o}lya urns: Dislocation equations for continuous urns

-where all the mentioned variables are independent. \end{Prop} \begin{Rem} Janson (\cite{Jan}) in his Theorem 3.9 gets the same limit dislocation equations.
+\begin{Rem} Janson \cite{Jan} in his Theorem 3.9 gets the same limit dislocation equations.
 He obtains the unicity of the solution in $L^2$ by a fixed point method.
-Hereunder in Section \ref{calculdeF}, calculating explicitely the solution of the fixed point system (\ref{dislocationProjetee}) together with conditions (\ref{esperances}), we give in passing another proof of the unicity in $L^2$. \end{Rem}
+Hereunder in Section \ref{calculdeF}, calculating explicitly the solution of the fixed point system (\ref {dislocationProjetee}) together with conditions (\ref{esperances}), we give in passing another proof of the unicity in $L^2$. \end{Rem}